raj-wankhede-github/PDF-Chatbot-on-AWS-Lambda/README.md

 - Create a VPC with Private and Public Subnet.
 - [Provide internet access to the Private Subnet via NAT Gateway](https://repost.aws/knowledge-center/nat-gateway-vpc-private-subnet).

-### 2. Create RDS PostgreSQL DB
+### 2. Create RDS PostgreSQL DB and DynamoDB

+- PostgreSQL:
     - Create an RDS PostgreSQL DB with the created VPC in Private subnet.
     - Note down the "DB name", "Master username", "Master password" and "Endpoint URL" for Lambda function configuration.

+- DynamoDB:
+    - Create DynamoDB Table with "Partition key" (part of the table's primary key) set as String to "SessionId" (Kindly do not change this)

 ### 3. Clone GitHub Repository